Enrisox/DevOps-CI-CD-Lab-Jenkins-Terraform-Ansible/docs/step1_Proxmox_initial_setup.md

 1. **User synchronization**: I created a new system user using the adduser command and aligned it with the Proxmox Web GUI (accessible via https://[IP]:8006).
 By replicating the username and password in the Proxmox authentication system, I ensured consistent permissions across both the OS and the virtualization management layer.
 2. **VM provisioning & network setup**: I provisioned a base Ubuntu Server VM, allocating 1 CPU core and 2 GB of RAM.
 Initially, I performed a manual network configuration to verify connectivity within the lab environment before moving toward full automation.
-3. **Cloud-Init image acquisition**: I downloaded the Ubuntu Cloud-Init (cloudimg) ISO directly to the local Proxmox storage to serve as the foundation for my automation templates.
+3. **Cloud-Init image acquisition**: I downloaded the Ubuntu Cloud-Init (cloudimg) ISO directly to the local Proxmox storage to serve as the foundation for my automation templates. <br>

 ![Proxmox Cloud-Init Initial State](../imgs/img1%20(2).png)